Manatees in Florida

 Male manatees take about nine years to reach adulthood, whereas females take only five.
 Baby manatees stay with their mothers for as long as two years.

-Although sea cows have no natural enemies and can live to be 60 years old, only about 6,250 are left in Florida.
+Although sea cows have no natural enemies and can live to be 60 years old, only about 7,000 are left in Florida.
 Their numbers have been slowly increasing thanks to being protected by the Marine Mammal Protection Act of 1972, the federal Endangered Species Act of 1973, and the Florida Manatee Sanctuary Act of 1978.
+In 2016 they were moved from the endangered species list to the threatened species list.
 Florida waterways have manatee zones with restricted, no-wake speed limits, yet each year too many manatees are wounded and killed by watercraft and their propellers.
 Others die from eating fishing lines, plastic, or fishhooks; or from red tide or cold.

 Several organizations are intent on helping manatees.
 The Save the Manatee Club, which operates under the auspices of the U.S. Fish and Wildlife Service, welcomes new members.
 If you choose to "adopt" a sea cow, you'll receive a picture of "your" manatee, a little history about him or her, a handbook about manatees, and a certificate of adoption.
 A newsletter includes periodic updates about your adoptee.